aiqin/arrow/docs/arrow_cookbook/arrow_getting_started.rst

   shanghai-server --host=<your ip address>

 Note CRT Test Server is **NOT** required for Arrow to work.
-If you don't test the CRT app, shanghai server is not needed.
+If you don't test the CRT app, CRT Test Server is not needed.

 .. _Verification: